go-ap/fedbox/doc/c2s.md

 * https://federated.id/actors - where we can query all the actors on the instance.
 * https://federated.id/activities - where we can query all the activities on the instance.
-* https://federated.id/objects - where we can query the rest of the items.
+* https://federated.id/objects - where we can query the rest of the object types.

 ## Object collections: